CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Blue people icon

-Diagnosis is MCI: Follow-up scheduled in 3 months—family member is requested to attend
+Diagnosis is MCI: Follow-up scheduled in 3 months–family member is requested to attend6

 Blue checkmark icon

-An Amyvid PET scan is ordered to differentiate diagnosis and help determine, along with Charlotte, on appropriate management
+An Amyvid PET scan is ordered to differentiate diagnosis and decide, along with Charlotte, on appropriate management3

-• Neuropathological examination has shown this amount of amyloid neuritic plaque is present in patients with AD, but may also be present in patients with other types of neurologic conditions as well as older people with normal cognition
+• Neuropathological examination has shown that moderate-to-frequent amyloid-beta neuritic plaques are present in patients with AD, but may also be present in patients with other types of neurologic conditions as well as older people with normal cognition

 SEE POSITIVE SCAN